 Check again that the keyhole tangs are fully engaged to the keyhole collar and that the button lock is up and engaged.

+Check that the keyhole collar is fully secured to the keel, and that the mounting bolt is at least flush with the surface of the clinch nut pressed into the collar.

 Check the attachment of the hang loop to the kingpost.
 This will require that you peel back the protective sock over this junction.